The Aimeos Laravel package provides some commands that can be executed from the command line shell. These commands are available:

 php artisan aimeos:cache [<site>]

 The aimeos:cache command accepts an optional site code or list of site codes separated by white spaces.
 If no site code in given, the content caches of all sites are cleared.

-Running a shop requires several tasks that need to be executed regularly like sending notification e-mails, update the catalog index or export orders to the ERP system.
-The "aimeos:jobs" command is able to perform these task by calling the appropriate core job controllers.
+Running a shop requires several tasks that need to be executed regularly such as sending notification e-mails, updating the catalog index, and exporting orders to the ERP system.
+The "aimeos:jobs" command is able to perform these tasks by calling the appropriate core job controllers.
 More details about the required jobs and their setup is available in the article about configuring the cronjobs.

 At least one job name is required but you can hand over several job names at once if you separate them via white spaces.
-By executing php app/console help aimeos:jobs, the jobs controller displays the available jobs and their meaning.
+By executing php artisan help aimeos:jobs more details about the options is displayed.